Hombow/Wall-Fall/Characters/Kildreac Bonebrewer (Alex).md

 * manages to get them out of the wilds
   * Dayvils wife helps them
   * helps out the gutterkins village after returning them
-* someone from the city comes to find them
+* someone from the city comes to find them1